 The Philharmoniker’s own concert master waved the baton at the earlier events but, since 1980, the honour of conducting the orchestra changes each year.

-Some of the most famous names in classical music have welcomed in the New Year in Vienna, including Herbert von Karajan, Claudio Abbado, and Zubin Mehta.
+As a result, some of the most famous names in classical music have welcomed in the New Year in Vienna, including the likes of Herbert von Karajan, Claudio Abbado, and Zubin Mehta.

-Thielemann knows the orchestra well; his association with the Philharmoniker began (I believe) back in late 2000, when he first conducted them in Vienna at, coincidentally, the Musikverein.
+Nézet-Séguin knows the orchestra well; his close association with the Philharmoniker began back in 2010 in the Large Festival Hall in Salzburg during the city’s Mozart Week.

 (Franz Welser-Möst in action; press photo © Wiener Philharmoniker / Dieter Nagl)